 In particular, we introduce the ecological concept of Allee effects to explain how within-host dynamics lead to variation in infection duration.
 Allee effects arise when positive feedback loops generate a positive relationship between per-capita growth rate and population density.
 The key dynamical signatures of Allee effects are persistence thresholds (e.g., [43, 44]): when density is below the threshold, the population declines to extinction; above it, the population persists.
 Near the threshold, subtle differences in system state can produce strikingly different persistence times.
 Positive feedback loops are likely to be ubiquitous within hosts (Fig. 2a).
-In particular, polarization of the T cell populations towards either a T-helper 1 phenotype (which coordinates the immune response against intracellular pathogens) or a T-helper 2 phenotype (which coordinates the immune response against extracellular parasites, like nematodes and thus promotes clearance) is driven by positive feedback between cytokine production and T cell activation, such that the per-cell growth rate of a T cell subpopulation increases as more T cells are activated [45], and by mutual inhibition between T-cell subpopulations.
+In particular, polarization of the T cell populations towards either a T-helper 1 (Th1) phenotype (which coordinates the immune response against intracellular pathogens) or a T-helper 2 (Th2) phenotype (which coordinates the immune response against extracellular parasites, like nematodes and thus promotes clearance) is driven by positive feedback between cytokine production and T cell activation, such that the per-cell growth rate of a T cell subpopulation increases as more T cells are activated [45], and by mutual inhibition between T-cell subpopulations.
 These positive feedback processes can be hijacked by the parasite when there is a positive relationship between parasite biomass and immunomodulation, such that the per-gram growth rate of the parasite may increase with biomass (e.g., due to escalating manipulation; [46]).
-Our preliminary results suggest that including such “clearance-promoting” and “chronicity-promoting” positive feedback mechanisms in mathematical models of the immune-parasite interaction generates Allee effects in parasite growth, such that changing the initial dose of parasites or the initial state of the immune system can alter infection duration (Fig. 2).
+Our preliminary results suggest that including such “clearance-promoting” and “chronicity-promoting” positive feedback mechanisms in mathematical models of the immune-parasite interaction generates Allee effects in parasite biomass growth, such that changing the initial dose of parasites or the initial state of the immune system can alter infection duration (Fig. 2).

 To test the predictions of our theory using innovative experimental approaches, we will pair dose-response experiments in microbially naturalized mice in the lab with experiments in our unique outdoor system that enables us to control host genetics and inoculating dose while titrating in further natural variation likely to modulate within-host dynamics.
 Recent studies have highlighted the divergence between immune phenotypes of wild and laboratory mice [47, 48] and advocated naturalizing mice in various ways to improve mouse models of human immune function [49-52].
 This logic likewise applies to classic work on enhanced susceptibility to nematodes among lab mice maintained in large indoor arenas [29, 30] as well as our own “rewilding” approach [36, 53-55].
 Inspired by our data showing that rewilding mice for even a couple of weeks prolongs nematode infections (Fig. 1), we hypothesize that this increase in duration arises because rewilding pushes the system across a mathematical persistence threshold: a parasite Allee effect in action.